Sun-Lab-NBB/ataraxis-automation/README.md

 actively developed.
 During general 'tox' runtime, this task is used to (re)install the project into the project environment as necessary to avoid collisions with 'tox.'

-*__Note!__* The 'basepython' argument should always be set to a version different from '--python-version.'

 Example tox.ini section:
 ```
 [testenv:install]
-basepython = py310
 deps =
-    ataraxis-automation>=3,<4
+    ataraxis-automation>=4,<5
 depends =
-    uninstall
     lint
     stubs
-    {py310, py311, py312}-test
+    {py311, py311, py312}-test
     coverage
     docs
 description =
     Builds and installs the project into the specified conda environment.
 If the environment does not exist, creates
     it before installing the project.
 commands =
-    automation-cli --verbose install-project --environment-name axa_dev --python-version 3.12
+    automation-cli install-project --environment-name axa_dev
 ```

 #### Uninstall
 Shell command: ```tox -e uninstall```

 Removes the project from the requested environment.
-This task is used in-conjunction with the 'install' task to avoid version collisions when running general 'tox' tasks.

-*__Note!__* The 'basepython' argument should always be set to a version different from '--python-version.'
+This task is no longer used in most automation pipelines, but is kept for backward-compatibility.

 Example tox.ini section:
 ```
 [testenv:uninstall]
-basepython = py310
 deps =
-    ataraxis-automation>=3,<4
+    ataraxis-automation>=4,<5
 description =
     Uninstalls the project from the specified conda environment.
 If the environment does not exist
     this task silently succeeds.
 commands =
-    automation-cli --verbose uninstall-project --environment-name axa_dev --python-version 3.12
+    automation-cli uninstall-project --environment-name axa_dev
 ```

 #### Create